liberland/docs/blockchain/judiciary/initial_proposal.md

 ### Litigation
 1. Attorneys mutually select a third Judge (the Arbitrator).
 2. The Arbitrator delivers a Judgement, analyzing the Application and Response according to Liberland law, resulting in statements of "Party X pays to Party Y," backed by a rationale.
-3. The Jury reviews the Verdict and can Accept or Overturn each point, operating based on the Schelling Point system (rewarding majority-aligned votes).
+3. (optional) The Jury reviews the Verdict and can Accept or Overturn each point, operating based on the Schelling Point system (rewarding majority-aligned votes).
 4. If the Parties accept, the judgment is executed.
 If a Party rejects, the Party pays the appeals fee, and an appeal process commences.

 ### Appeal
 1. An Appeal Judge is chosen by the algorithm.
 2. The Appeals Judge reviews the points of appeal and creates an Appeal Verdict.
-3. The Jury votes on the Appeal Verdict, either Adopting or Overturning it.
+3. (optional) The Jury votes on the Appeal Verdict, either Adopting or Overturning it.
 4. The final Verdict is executed on the Collateral and the Pooled LLM.

 ## Functionality: Advisory Opinion
 If a party wishes to obtain the Court's opinion on a particular legal, technical or factual matter, even in the absence of a dispute, the system will offer two types of Advisory Opinions:

 - **Simple Advisory Opinion**: This is a yes/no binary question.
-The party formulates the question, provides reasoning, pays a fee, and presents the question to the Jury.
-They then wait for the Jury's decision and can either accept or reject it.
+The party formulates the question, provides reasoning, pays a fee, and presents the question to the Judge.
+They then wait for the Judge's decision and can either accept or reject it.
 If they reject it, they can pay an additional fee to re-run the game up to three times to view the opinions of three different Juries.
 - **Complex Advisory Opinion**: The party pays a higher fee, formulates a complex question, and chooses a Judge.
 The Judge then formulates the Opinion on the points of the question.
-The party waits for the Jury's decision and, similar to a Simple Advisory Opinion, they can accept or reject it, paying an additional fee to re-run the game up to three times if they choose to reject it.
+The party waits for the Judge's decision and, similar to a Simple Advisory Opinion, they can accept or reject it, paying an additional fee to re-run the game up to three times if they choose to reject it.

 ## Functionality: Dumb Contracts